symbolize-app/symbolize/rfc/stream/paths.md

-# Streams paths
+# Stream paths

 All distributed service boundaries are implemented with reactive streams, to make buffers explicit and bounded, and surface back-pressure from servers to clients.

 # Host-guest

-Guest services use HTTP/2 streams to communicate with host services.
+Read/write guest services (that run in a dedicated worker) use HTTP/2 streams to communicate with host services.

 The `gateway-guest-run` service establishes the connection using the Fetch API from a dedicated service worker.
 The `gateway-host-run` service handles the request using the `hyper` library.